-We’ll look at the preparations that are required to the walls and how these affect the quality and speed of the installation.
+We’ll look at the preparations that are required for the walls and how these affect the quality and speed of the installation.

 We’ll apply glue size, lining paper, emulsion and distemper whilst understanding how these materials optimise hygrothermal capacity to manage moisture.

-We’ll apply primer, undercoat and gloss whilst understanding how these materials optimise hygrothermal resistance to moisture at vulnerable dew points.
+We’ll apply primer, undercoat, and gloss to understand how these materials optimise hygrothermal resistance to moisture at vulnerable dew points.